nodejs/node/doc/api/stream.md

 Note: **This method should be called by Readable implementors, NOT by consumers of Readable streams.**

-If a value other than null is passed, The `push()` method adds a chunk of data into the queue for subsequent stream processors to consume.
+If a value other than null is passed, the `push()` method adds a chunk of data into the queue for subsequent stream processors to consume.
 If `null` is passed, it signals the end of the stream (EOF), after which no more data can be written.